 In addition, David taught trial practice skills to attorneys from around the country at the National Advocacy Center in Columbia, S.C.
 There, he was on the teaching/lecture staff of the National District Attorneys Association where he focused on trial advocacy skills and constitutional legal concepts.

-David, now focuses on civil and criminal litigation.
+Mr. Holt now focuses on civil and criminal litigation.
 He is admitted to the Virginia State Bar, U.S. District Court, Eastern District of Virginia, U.S. District Court, Western District of Virginia, and the U.S. Court of Appeals for the Fourth Circuit.
-He is a member of the Hampton Bar Association, Virginia Bar Association, American Association for Justice, Virginia Trial Lawyers Association, National Brian Injury Trial Lawyers Association, Association of Plaintiff Interstate Trucking
+He is a member of the Hampton Bar Association, Virginia Bar Association, American Association for Justice, Virginia Trial Lawyers Association, National Brian Injury Trial Lawyers Association and the Association of Plaintiff Interstate Trucking Lawyers.

-Lawyers, and David has extensive ties to his community.
+David has extensive ties to his community.
+He was recently appointed to the Board of the Virginia Air and Space Center in Hampton, which is a NASA/Langley visitor’s center in downtown Hampton.
 He has served on the Board of Directors of the Over Thirty Soccer League for over 15 years.
-He further serves on the Hampton Roads Academy Alumni Council as well as is a managing partner for Shooting Space Lacrosse.
+He further serves on the Hampton Roads Academy Alumni Council and is a managing partner for Shooting Space Lacrosse.
 His wife, Heather, is the Head Women’s Lacrosse Coach at Old Dominion University.
 They live in Norfolk with their three boys.

-If you would like to receive a consultation or set an appointment to discuss the merits of your case, or to discuss having David speak or lecture at your training or event, please contact his office in Hampton, 757-244-7000.
+If you would like to receive a consultation or set an appointment to discuss the merits of your case, or to discuss having David speak or lecture at your training or event, please contact his office in Hampton at 757-244-7000.